 Below: 1st photo - The flower thyrse.
 Note the length of the stamens.
 2nd photo - The leaf structure, showing the thyrses springing from the center leaf axils.

-Below: Mature flowers produce a small seed capsule containing several dry seeds that are shaken loose when mature by wind action on the stem.
+Below: 1st photo - The yellow-green calyx has 5 - 7 (9) lobes, same as the number of petals.
+The sepal lobes are no more than 1/2 the length of the petals.
+2nd photo - Mature flowers produce a small seed capsule containing several dry seeds that are shaken loose when mature by wind action on the stem.
 In the photo the capsules have formed with the dry style remaining but are not yet dry and opened.
 The shape of the egg-shaped thyrse is clearly visible.

 Notes: Tufted Loosestrife is native to all of North America except the states of the warmer U.S. south.
 In Minnesota it is found in all but 25 counties, the majority of the exceptions being in the southern part of the state.
 The plant is indigenous to the Wild Flower Garden.
-Eloise Butler noted it in her Garden log as in flower on June 4, 1910.
+Eloise Butler noted it in her Garden log as in flower on June 4, 1910 and planted it in 1928, '31 and '32.
 Martha Crone listed it on her 1951 Garden Census.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.

 Identification booklet for most of the flowering forbs and small flowering shrubs of the Eloise Butler Wildflower Garden.
 Details Here.

 Friends of the Wild Flower Garden, Inc. Text and photos are by G. D. Bebeau unless otherwise credited. "www.friendsofthewildflowergarden.org"